-Research your Staffordshire ancestors with these resources to online records, which include births, marriages and deaths, burials, convicts, wills and military records.
+Research your Staffordshire genealogy and family history with these resources and online records, which include births, marriages and deaths, burials, convicts, wills, military records and more.

 Births, Marriages, Deaths & Parish Records

 Staffordshire BMD (Births,Marriages,Deaths) has free access to over 4 million records from 1837 onwards.
 The database is continually added to and updated.

 - Staffordshire Parish Records